Five things to watch Wednesday at the Winter Games

 Share via Email

-PYEONGCHANG, Korea, Republic Of — Men's and women's curling and men's hockey kick off Wednesday at the Pyeongchang Olympics.
-Here are five things to watch:
+PYEONGCHANG, Korea, Republic Of — Canada has medal chances in women's bobsled, long-track speedskating and men's skicross.
+Here are five things to watch Wednesday at the Winter Games:

-ROCK 'N ROLL — Canada begins its quest to defend men's curling gold as Calgary's Kevin Koe's men's rink opens the tournament against Italy's Joel Retornaz before facing Britain's Kyle Smith in the evening.
-Brad Jacobs won the gold for Canada four years ago in Sochi.
-Ottawa's Rachel Homan, looking to repeat Jennifer Jones's gold-medal performance from 2014, opens play Thursday against host South Korea.
+THREEPEAT — Canadian Olympic hurdler Phylicia George is looking to get on the Winter Games podium as a bobsledder at the Pyeongchang Games.
+Given her sledmate, she should have a good shot Wednesday.
+The 30-year-old from Markham, Ont., is expected to be the brakeman in two-time champion Kaillie Humphries' sled.
+Humphries and former partner Heather Moyse won gold at the 2010 Vancouver Games and four years ago in Sochi.
+Moyse came out of retirement to compete in Korea but is pushing for newcomer Alysia Rissling.

-PERFECT PAIR — Two-time world champion figure skaters Meagan Duhamel and Eric Radford are among the medal contenders slated to take the ice in the pairs short program Wednesday.
-They'll be skating to April Meservy's cover of U2's "With or Without You.''
-The singer was in Vancouver to witness the duo's performance at the Canadian trials.
-The skating competition has been shaken up following the International Skating Union's decision to allow music with lyrics in an effort to make the sport more appealing to young fans.
+WILD RIDE — Canadian skicross veterans Brady Leman and Chris Del Bosco are back for another shot at Olympic hardware in the wild event.
+Both have experienced the gut-punch of a fourth-place finish at the Winter Games.
+Del Bosco reached the final when skicross made its Olympic debut at the 2010 Vancouver Games and Leman was the lone Canadian skier in the final run four years later in Sochi.
+Late crashes were to blame in both races.
+An unpredictable sport, skicross sees athletes navigate banks, turns, rollers and jumps while racing their opponents.
+Only four make the final round.